 Section 3.
-The board shall have the authority to appoint an Editor and publish an official periodical for the Society.
+The board shall have the authority to hire or appoint an Editor and publish an official periodical for the Society.

 Section 5.
 The Board shall be empowered to invest and reinvest such funds as may be available for the creation of a reserve fund.
 A three-fourths (3/4) vote of the Board shall be required to authorize expenditures from this fund which are other than for investment or reinvestment.

 Section 6.
 Each Director shall attend the meetings of a chapter for the purpose of inquiring into the condition of the surveying profession and to improve the communication between the chapter membership and the Society.

 Section 7.
 The Board shall hold a regular meeting at the time of the Annual Convention and at least once each quarter thereafter.
 It shall hold special meetings at the call of the president or on the petition of twenty-five (25) percent of the directors.

 Section 8.
 A notice of each meeting of the Board shall be distributed to each member of the Board at least ten (10) days prior to the scheduled date thereof.
 An agenda, and copies of any available reports or materials concerning items to be considered, shall accompany the notice of the meeting and no other matters shall be considered at such meetings without the consent of the majority of the members of the Board in attendance.